JKLF Condemns NIAs Move Against Yasin Malik - UrduPoint

 JKLF Condemns NIA's Move Against Yasin Malik

-According to Kashmir Media Service (KMS), the JKLF in a statement issued in Srinagar said in order to regain the declining political situation of the ruling extremist party of India, the BJP government is hell-bent upon punishing Yasin Malik for his peaceful and non-violent political beliefs.
+According to Kashmir media service, the JKLF in a statement issued in Srinagar said in order to regain the declining political situation of the ruling extremist party of India, the BJP government is hell-bent upon punishing Yasin Malik for his peaceful and non-violent political beliefs.

 It warned the government of India of dire consequences if anything bad happened with Yasin Malik.
 "The response against any such decision from the common Kashmiri people living from across the ceasefire line and abroad, and in particular from JKLF will certainly be very severe," it added.